The Making of yamamayu Textiles — From Plants to Textile

 Warping

-Each thread is set carefully, exactly as designed.
+Each thread is set carefully, one by one, exactly as designed.

 Restoring and maintaining old power looms